kanishkegb/kanishkegb.github.io/_posts/2021-01-01-shipboard-landing.md

 ---
-layout: single
+layout: post
 title: "Autonomous Landing of a UAV on a Moving Ship"
-date: 2021-01-01
-category: [news]
-tags: [research, hardware, uav, control, uav-control, geometric-control, shipboard-landing, ocean-environments, uav-landing, projects]
+category: [research, hardware, uav, control, shipboard-landing, projects]
-header:
-  teaser: "/assets/images/shipboard_landing_video.png"
+image: assets/images/posts/shipboard_landing/yp689.png
 ---

 For an autonomous UAV, or for any aerial vehicle in general, one of the most safety critical operations is the landing.